Ladies and Gentlemen:

 We have tried to ensure that the Company’s Annual Report should reach you well before the meeting.
 I trust all of you have received them.
 Therefore, with your permission, I take the Annual Report as read.

-Profit-After-Tax for the Company in fiscal year 2011-2012 was INR 335 million, compared to INR 802 million in the last fiscal.
+Loss-After-Tax for the Company in fiscal year 2012-13 was INR 5,508 Million, compared to profit of INR 335 Million in the last fiscal.

 We have been operating North Balol, Asjol and Pramoda Fields, all located in Cambay basin, in an incident free environment with a continued focus on cost to ensure profitability in these small sized fields.

 Let me now briefly address the governance aspects, which your Company pursues in a proactive manner.

-Board and its various Committees including Audit, Shareholders/Investors Grievance and Compensation & Remuneration Committees met regularly during the year.
+Board and its various Committees including Audit, Shareholders/Investors Grievance, met regularly during the year.
 Your Company not just adheres to the mandatory requirements under Clause 49 of the Listing Agreement with the Stock Exchanges but has also adopted voluntary guidelines issued by the Ministry of Corporate Affairs.

 Thank you very much,

 Note : All figures have been rounded off.